Updated: Apr 8, 2021

 Student rolls the dice, decides whether to use 'is' or 'are' and then looks for the matching picture card.
 It can be done as a speaking activity or you can ask your students to write down the sentences.
 I'm going to let my students photocopy the pictures to paste them in their notebooks next to their sentences.

 For each picture card I also made a matching sentence card.
 The sentence card is at the back of the picture card.
-This way my students can work in pairs and quiz each other (one S can see the picture, the other S can see the sentence) or work individually and checking their own answers.
+This way my students can work in pairs and quiz each other (one S can see the picture, the other S can see the sentence) or work individually and check their own answers.